adrien-mogenet/jikken/index.md

 ## Our guidelines

-We strive to provide a solid guidance to our artists, help them define their projects and make intentionnal decisions when releasing their projects.
+  * We strive to provide a solid guidance to our artists, help them define their projects and make intentionnal decisions when releasing their projects.

-We want to break the rules.
+  * We want to break the rules.

-There is no rule to break the rules.
+  * There is _no_ rule to break the rules.

-Encouraging experimentations does not mean we’re only accepting experimental projects.
+  * Encouraging experimentations does not mean we’re only accepting experimental projects.

+If you can deal with that, please consider sending your demos!

 ## Demos

-Send your demos to [this-demo-will-surprise-you@jikken-records.com].
-We review all the demos.
+You can send your demos to this-demo-will-surprise-you [at] jikken-records [dot] com.
+We review _all_ the demos.
 *Accepted formats*: any format that enables us to accurately appreciate your project.
-If you have no idea, Flac is a great lossless opensource format, but links to a platform work too.
+If you have no idea, [Flac](https://xiph.org/flac/) is a great lossless opensource format, but a link to your favorite platform work too.

 ## Contracts

 Renewing the industry also means cutting-edge label-artist relationships.
 We want to offer a great experience to all our artists and we want to provide the best and fairest contracts.
-No clause such as “50% royalties after the first $100”, we think that sucks.
+No clause such as _“50% royalties after the first $100”_, we think that sucks.

 ## About us